quboanthony/RL-Adventure/RL_learning/RL_Learning_blog_13.md

 $$

 ## Notes on Gradient Modification
 It turns out that mathematically, ignoring past rewards might change the gradient for each  specific trajectory, but it doesn't change the averaged  gradient.
-So even through the gradient is different during training, on average we are still maximizing the average reward.
+So even though the gradient is different during training, on average we are still maximizing the average reward.
 In  fact, the resultant gradient is  less  noisy.
 So training using future rewards should speed things up.

 ## Importance Sampling
 In the REINFORCE algorthm, we start with a policy, $\pi_\theta$, then using this policy to generate one or multiple trajectories $(s_t,a_t,r_t)$ to reduce noise.
 Afterwards, we compute a policy gradient, $g$, and update $\theta'\leftarrow\theta+\alpha g$.

 At this point, the trajectories we've just generated are simply thrown away.
-If we want to update our policy again, we would need to generate new trjectories once more. using the updated policy.
+If we want to update our policy again, we would need to generate new trjectories once more, using the updated policy.

-In fact, we need to compute  the gradient for the current policy, and to do that the trajectories need to be representativeof the current policy.
+In fact, we need to compute the gradient for the current policy, and to do that the trajectories need to be representative of the current policy.

 But we could just reuse  the recycled trajectories to compute gradients, and update the policy, agnain and again.